 Katherine (Katie) Sundra drove out to San Francisco from her hometown of Northfield, New Jersey to attend USF’s Museum Studies program.
 After graduating Magna Cum Laude from Arcadia University with a BA in History, she discovered her passion for museums through a summer internship with the Smithsonian National Postal Museum in Washington, DC.
 There she learned the basics of proper object care and collections management, as well as volunteered at patron outreach events, and researched and authored a finding guide on the stamps of New South Wales, Australia.
 After the completion of her internship, Katie returned to the Jersey Shore to assist the Atlantic City Free Public Library in its new ownership of the Atlantic City Historical Museum.
 Katie spent three years as part of the museum and library staff, bringing the small hometown museum up to standards, updating its catalog records, and even helping it survive Hurricane Sandy.
 Katie also worked extensively with the library’s archives, assisting patrons and authors with research projects, processing new donations, and digitizing a collection of over 4,000 photographic negatives.
 She contributed to the design and installation of several exhibits at the Atlantic City Historical Museum, including the creation of an interactive map for patrons to rediscover memories of the places where they’d spent their childhood summers at the Jersey shore.
 Katie is very excited to be a part of the hands-on educational experience of USF’s Museum Studies program, and equally excited to explore such a vibrant and diverse city.

-2017 update: Katie works in the visitor services department at the SFMOMA and completed an internship at the Presidio Archives of the Golden Gate National Recreation Area.
+2017 update: In 2016, Katie began to work in the visitor services department at the SFMOMA and completed an internship at the Presidio Archives of the Golden Gate National Recreation Area.
+She was recently promoted to Administrative Assistant of Development at SFMOMA.

 Isabel Tassara defines herself as a curious and creative person, a management geek but mostly an art lover.
 Isabel was born and raised in Buenos Aires, Argentina.
 As an assistant in an Argentinean gallery, she traveled around the world to different art fairs (Art Miami, Art Basel, Art New York and Art San Pablo).
 Although she loved the art field, she also wanted to get involved in the business world.
 This is how she received her Marketing BA at the University of Business and Social Science (U.C.E.S) in Buenos Aires.
 During her studies, she worked for Radio Uno, a Communications Company in Marketing.
 Moreover, for one semester she studied Audiovisual Communications and Social Relations at the University Camilo Jose Cela in Madrid, Spain.
 She then worked as a Partner Manager for Groupon, Argentina where she helped clients manage and create new marketing strategies as well as their finances.
 She moved into a full time job as Director of the Isabel Anchorena Art Gallery where she was in charge of curation inside and outside the gallery including at worldwide Art Fairs; sales and art consulting; seeking for new artists and developing existing ones, among other tasks.
 In 2015, she moved to San Francisco perusing an MA in Museum Studies at the University of San Francisco, trying not only to maximize her theory and practical knowledge but also share her different global experiences with her diverse cohort.